eedrah/duolingo-scripts/README.md

 When I created this I made it on an English interface, and after I had already bought timed practice.
 If either of these is not the case for you it may require minor tweaking to the code.
 I'm happy to accept a pull request or liase with you to upgrade this script.

 ## [Duolingo correction insistor](https://github.com/eedrah/duolingo-scripts/raw/master/correction-insistor.user.js)
-Insists on correct answers before progressing.
-Currently in alpha release.
+Insists on retyping the correct answers before progressing.

+### Installation
+This requires either Greasemonkey or Tampermonkey.
+Then [click here](https://github.com/eedrah/duolingo-scripts/raw/master/correction-insistor.user.js).